 There was much disappointment at St James' Park when they dropped out of the top flight in May 2016, but Shelvey has suggested that it was a blessing in disguise for Rafael Benitez's men.

-The 25-year-old is quoted by Chronicle Live as saying: "Last year, I think the club needed that, to be fair – to drop down a league and get that spine back to this football club.
+The 25-year-old is quoted by The Chronicle as saying: "Last year, I think the club needed that, to be fair – to drop down a league and get that spine back to this football club.

 "It was a good time, last year.
 We had a lot of fun in the team and we just tried to continue that team spirit over the summer.
 We're always chatting on the WhatsApp group and doing dinners and things like that.
 There's a great team spirit.